-The replacement of missing teeth is important for restoring both dental health and quality of life.
+Replacing missing teeth is important for restoring dental health and quality of life.
 Patients who have lost teeth are at risk of developing more complex dental issues down the road as a result of subsequent bone loss and shifting of remaining teeth.
 In addition, many are faced with diminished speech capability and dietary restrictions.

-Dr. William Harper is a restorative and cosmetic dentist serving patients in Poquoson, Newport News, Hampton Roads and surrounding Virginia communities.
-Dr. Harper is one of the most highly trained and well qualified dentists in the Hampton Roads area for dental implant procedures.
+First Light Dental of Coastal Virginia provides comprehensive restorative and cosmetic dentistry to patients in Poquoson, Newport News, Hampton Roads, and surrounding Virginia communities.
+Dr. William Harper is one of the most highly trained and well-qualified dentists in the Hampton Roads area for dental implant procedures.
 He provides coordinated treatment with specialists for the expert restoration of dental implants.

-In addition to dentures and partials, Poquoson dentist Dr. William Harper offers patients the option of dental implants for the most life like replacement for missing teeth.
-Because dental implants replace the actual tooth root, they can support a prosthetic tooth that will look and function just like a natural tooth, allowing you to speak, chew and smile with confidence.
+In addition to dentures and partials, Poquoson dentist Dr. William Harper offers patients the option of dental implants for the most lifelike replacement for missing teeth.
+Because dental implants replace the actual tooth root, they can support a prosthetic tooth that will look and function just like a natural tooth, allowing you to speak, chew and smile confidently.

 Dental implants are an exciting option for patients with missing teeth.
 Studies show that dental implants have a 35% higher success rate when compared to traditional fixed bridgework or dentures.

 There are three components of a dental implant.
 First is the dental implant itself, which is a replacement tooth root, commonly made of titanium.
 Next is an abutment, which attaches to the implant and is used to secure the prosthetic tooth or teeth.
 Lastly is the dental implant restoration.
 For a single tooth, this is a dental crown.
 In the case of multiple missing teeth, the dentist may use a denture or partial denture.